raspberrypilearning/python-web-server-with-flask/en/step_2.md

     app.run(debug=True, host='0.0.0.0')
 ```

-You will explore this code in more detail in the next step but for now lets keep it simple and make sure everything works.
+You will explore this code in more detail in the next step, but for now let's keep it simple and make sure everything works.

 ![idle](images/idle-flask.png)